techidaily/site-facebook/source/_posts/1719150126533-unleash-spotify-on-a-miniplayer-inside-facebook.md

  Image Credit:[Spotify](https://newsroom.spotify.com/2021-04-26/share-explore-and-discover-music-and-podcasts-via-spotify-in-the-facebook-app/)

- In a post on[For the Record](https://newsroom.spotify.com/2021-04-26/share-explore-and-discover-music-and-podcasts-via-spotify-in-the-facebook-app/) , the streaming service announced the launch of its miniplayer within the Facebook app.
+ In a post on [For the Record](https://newsroom.spotify.com/2021-04-26/share-explore-and-discover-music-and-podcasts-via-spotify-in-the-facebook-app/) , the streaming service announced the launch of its miniplayer within the Facebook app.
 The new feature is available on both iOS and Android.

  Also, it doesn’t matter whether you use Spotify for free or have a subscription since the built-in music player is available for everyone.
 Just with the usual limitations applied to anyone listening for free.